HackYourFuture-CPH/program/courses/foundation/databases/week1/session-plan.md

 SELECT * FROM user ORDER BY name;

 -- Sort tasks by creation date (newest first)
-SELECT * FROM task ORDER BY created_date DESC;
+SELECT * FROM task ORDER BY created DESC;

 -- Sort tasks by status and then by title
-SELECT * FROM task ORDER BY status, title;
+SELECT * FROM task ORDER BY status_id, title;
 ```

 ## INSERT - Adding Data